kirkshoop/async_scope/asyncscope.md

 On the other hand, `spawn_future()` is not a sender consumer, thus we might have considered adding pipe operator to it.
 To keep consistency with `spawn()`, at this point the paper doesn't support pipe operator for `spawn_future()`.

-##  Use of customization point objects
-Unlike [@P2300R4], this paper does not propose any use of customization point objects.
-While `start_detached` is a customization point object, its correspondent, `async_scope::spawn` is not.

-At this point, we do not believe that customizing the operations of `async_scope` will be needed by the users.
-Therefore, the paper does not propose any customization point objects.

 Q & A
 =====

 ## Why does `async_scope` terminate in the destructor instead of blocking like `jthread`?

-One author's perspective:

 - `jthread` blocking in the destructor is bad for composition.
 - `jthread` and `thread` should `terminate()` if the destructor runs before the thread exits.